 Major concerns

 Some hypotheses formulated in the introduction are not biologically relevant.
 The authors refer to "overall climate warming" and "local changes in temperature and precipitation" as two potential different drivers of elevational shifts.
 In fact, they tested which one explained better the observed distributional changes of study species.
 However, using "overall climate warming" values instead of "local changes in temperature and precipitation" is a matter of the data available for the region under study.
 Ultimately, individuals will experiment the local climate in their habitats , not a "overall climate warming".
 Unfortunately, long-term climate data are available for a few sparse localities in a region and "overall" temperature values have to be used to evaluate climate change.
+I might understand to compare the effects derived from "overall climate warming" vs. "local changes in climate" from a methodological point of view to evaluate if differently grained data sources may drive to similar conclusions in terms of distributional shifts.

+Not sure how to respond to this.
+Do we just need to improve the clarity of what we did?

-I might understand to compare the effects derived from "overall climate warming" vs. "local changes in climate" from a methodological point of view to evaluate if differently grained data sources may drive to similar conclusions in terms of distributional shifts.The main strength of the manuscript is the replicated resurvey of elevational distributions to test whether species responses are spatially consistent.
-However, this point is not sufficiently highlighted throughout the other sections of the paper, say, which are the potential expected differences in species responses to climate change between regions given their different climates?, or which analyses are relevant to test this hypothesis?
+The main strength of the manuscript is the replicated resurvey of elevational distributions to test whether species responses are spatially consistent.
+However, this point is not sufficiently highlighted throughout the other sections of the paper, say, which are the potential expected differences in species responses to climate change between regions given their different climates?
+This is unknown., or which analyses are relevant to test this hypothesis?
+Which hypothesis

 Minor suggestions